PhenomML/Stats285_F23/hw3_instructions.md

 8. Who is the largest investor in OpenAI?

-9. Does OpenAI make use of github code?
+9. Does OpenAI make use of Github code?

 4. Do you have an existing Github account?
 If so, is it Paid or Free?
 If so, have you created any public repos?
 Private repos?
 Say a bit about your motivations and experiences.

-6. Name some push practices that are frowned upon in a data science community.
-Explain why they are frowned upon.
+6. Name and explain some disadvantages of Github for doing data science.

 ### Exercises